circleci/circleci-docs/jekyll/_cci2/workflows.md

 - RUNNING: Workflow is in progress
 - NOT RUN: Workflow was never started
 - CANCELLED: Workflow was cancelled before it finished
-- FAILING: A job in the workflow has failed
+- FAILING: A job in the workflow has failed.
+Workflows go into Failing state when one of the jobs within the graph has failed while other jobs are still running.
+Failing state indicates that the workflow is eventually going to fail.
-- FAILED: One or more jobs in the workflow failed
+- FAILED: One or more jobs in the workflow failed.
+Failed state is when one or more jobs in the workflow graph have failed.
+Failed is a terminal state.
 - SUCCESS: All jobs in the workflow completed successfully
 - ON HOLD: A job in the workflow is waiting for approval
 - NEEDS SETUP: A workflow stanza is not included or is incorrect in the [config.yml file]({{ site.baseurl }}/2.0/configuration-reference/) for this project